Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Conclusions

 \section{Conclusions}

 In immersed boundary simulations of a physical experiment of flow through a heart valve, we achieved excellent qualitative agreement and acceptable quantitive agreement between the simulations and experimental data.
-We consider this strong confirmation that our methods are realistic and reliable, despite the presence of limitations and potential for improvement in future work.
-Thus, this work validates our design-based methods for modeling of heart valves, the IB solver IBAMR, and the immersed boundary method itself.
+This work illustrates the construction of a comparator between simulations and experiment, and provides experimental data for use by other researchers.
+Despite the presence of limitations and potential for improvement in future work, we considered this strong confirmation that our methods are realistic and reliable.